 Zelda: TotK flux construct I combat guide

-The base-level constructs may be simple, but they’re by no means easy.
-You need to find the one block in their makeup glowing a different colour and fire away at it with arrows until the miniboss bursts open, scattering its blocks everywhere.
+The base-level Zelda: Tears of the Kingdom constructs may be simple, but they’re by no means easy.
+You need to find the one block in their makeup glowing a different color and fire away at it with arrows until the miniboss bursts open, scattering its blocks everywhere.

 In stage one, the block should be easy to see.
 Watch out for the enemy’s attacks – sometimes it flies across the platform to you, which means it’s seconds away from pounding the ground for a big attack with wide AoE.
 Just run away from this and circle back around.